R-Rudolph/network-visualizer/README.md

 Description:
 ==================
-network-visualizer captures IP packages with pcap and displays them graphically.
+network-visualizer captures IPv4 packages with pcap and displays them graphically.

 network-visualizer displays 3 kinds of sources/destinations of packets (displayed as big cubes):
 * External: Addresses not from the local subnet are treatet as external